Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Characteristic features of the normal scenario

-In type-II and type-Y, the biggest impact comes from the condition of $\lmc>1\tev$.
-Figure \ref{fig:NS-IIY-dMH-dMA-McH} shows the allowed parameter points of $( \dmhh, \dma)$ at the Step-(ii) in the left panel, at the Step-(iii) in the middle panel and at the Step-(iv) in the right panel.
-The EWPD data after the CDF $m_W$ measurement allow the hyperbola-shape with a sufficiently large mass gaps of $\dmhh$ and $ \dma$: see Fig.~\ref{fig:ST:lm3:dMH:dMA}.\footnote{Negative $\Dt M_{H,A}$ region is different from Fig.~\ref{fig:ST:lm3:dMH:dMA}.
-The difference is attributed to the assumption of the Higgs alignment limit in Fig.~\ref{fig:ST:lm3:dMH:dMA}.
-Our main results do not depend on any prerequisites for the model parameters.} Imposing $\lmc>1\tev$ drastically curtails the parameter space of $( \dmhh, \dma)$, excluding the mass gaps above around 200 GeV.
-In addition, the positive $\Dt M_{H,A}$ case is more severely restricted by $\lmc>1\tev$, leaving a much smaller allowed region.
-It is because the heavy Higgs bosons invoke fast running of the quartic couplings, failing the unitarity and vacuum stability at the energy scale below 1 TeV.
-The constraints from the collider data do not change $\dmhh$ vs $ \dma$ much. these.
+We first point out that the allowed parameter points at each step in type II are almost the same as those in type Y. So, all the results in this subsection are common for type II and type Y. In type II and type Y with the CDF $m_W$, the biggest impact comes from the condition of $\lmc>1\tev$.
+Figure \ref{fig:NS-IIY-dMH-dMA-McH} shows $\dma$ versus $\dmhh$ at Step-(ii) in the left panel, at Step-(iii) in the middle panel, and at Step-(iv) in the right panel.
+The left panel shows that the oblique parameters of $S_{\rm CDF}$ and $T_{\rm CDF}$ permit the hyperbola-shape with a sufficiently large mass gaps.\footnote{The negative $\Dt M_{H,A}$ region is different from Fig.~\ref{fig:ST:lm3:dMH:dMA}, because we assumed the Higgs alignment limit only in Fig.~\ref{fig:ST:lm3:dMH:dMA}.} Imposing $\lmc>1\tev$ (middle panel) excludes a large portion of the parameter space, particularly with $|\Dt M_{H,A}|\gsim200\gev$.
+It is because too large mass gaps invoke fast running of the quartic couplings, resulting in the failure of the unitarity and vacuum stability at the energy scale below $1\tev$.
+The area near the mass degeneracy of $\mhh=\ma=\mch$ is also removed.
+Lastly, the constraints from the collider data do not considerably change $ \dma$ versus $\dmhh$.